pigfox/calculate-gas-failure/flash-loan-simulation/README.md

 If dex1TokenPrice == dex2TokenPrice no arbitrage opportunity exists.
 DexTokenPrices are compared to detrmine arbigtrage direction.
 SwapAmount is determined to be the lowest balanceOf value of the Tokens per dex.
+XToken -> MockFlashLoanProvider
+Arbitrage flashloan <- MockFlashLoanProvider
+Arbitrage buys from one Dex and seels to the other Dex. //<-- probable error here, Arbitrage deos not own XTokens borrowed.

 To run this simulation and see errors in RED.